LeMazimer/SimpleCRUD/README.md

 # SimpleCRUD
-Simple CRUD aplikacija za intervju
+Simple CRUD application for interviews

+- based on Django REST framework for API, React for frontend (Redux for state management)
+inštalacija: